-- Help, in the application and on the Web.
+- Help, in the application and on the Web

-- The Help PDF.
+- The Help PDF

-- Links to Help in the application.
+- Links to Help in the application

-- Tool tips and Hot-linked tips.
+- Tool tips and Hot-linked tips

+- eLive, or Elements Live, the new mode that links to tips and tutorials

 Workflow overview

 Begin the lesson with a brief, broad overview of the catalog file and the two primary workspaces with their different working modes and views, explaining how each might fit into a typical workflow.
 Point out how the Organizer and Editor together provide an integrated solution, with tools and options to help manage every stage, from import to output.